Gryphons into Schools

 The time and skills that you provide are invaluable and we make every effort to ensure you feel appreciated in your role.
 Leeds Sport is invested in retaining volunteers and ensuring their volunteering is a supportive, high quality experience working to the common aims of growing community sports participation and developing students skills.
 All Gryphons into Schools volunteers will be eligible for the following:

-- A uniform in the form of a Leeds Sport Leadership t-shirt to wear during their sessions
+- A uniform in the form of a Leeds Sport leadership t-shirt to wear during their sessions

-- Access to all training & equipment required to complete the role
+- Access to all training & equipment required to complete the role (including certified Level 2, First Aid & Safeguarding courses as well as a fully funded DBS check).

 - Volunteer of the month awards